-Catherine Woodling, Director of Communications and Marketing.
-Catherine oversees strategic communications and media relations for the East Lake Initiative, working primarily with the East Lake Foundation, Drew Charter School and the East Lake Golf Club.
+Catherine Woodling serves as the Chief Operating Officer for the East Lake Foundation.
+Catherine is responsible for operations, finance, development and ongoing work with partners to ensure progress towards the Foundation’s mission.
+She also oversees marketing, communications, and media relations for the East Lake Initiative, working primarily with the East Lake Foundation, Drew Charter School and East Lake Golf Club.
 Most recently, Catherine served as Corporate Communications Manager for The Home Depot where she was responsible for crisis/issues and human resources communications.
 Previously, she served as the Public Relations and Communications Manager for The Home Depot Foundation.
 Prior to joining The Home Depot, Catherine served as the Media Relations Officer for Atlanta Mayor Shirley Franklin.

 She graduated from the University of Arizona Honors College with a degree in Political Science.
 She is also a graduate of the Arizona Blue Chip Leadership Program, a formal four-year leadership program that emphasizes community involvement.